Inga and Warriors Application

-Each year, the Birkie selects a trio of skiers to portray Birkebeiner warriors, Torstein & Skjervald, and Inga, mother of Prince Haakon.
-The three characters played a pivotal role in Norwegian history when in 1206, amid civil war, the two Birkebeiner warriors, skied through the mountains and rugged forests of Norway smuggling Prince Haakon, the Norwegian King’s son, to safety, the very legacy of the Birkie race.
+Each year, a trio of skiers is selected to portray Prince Haakon’s mother Inga and the Birkebeiner warriors Torstein and Skjervald.
+The three characters played a pivotal role in Norwegian history.
+During civil war in 1206, Torstein and Skjervald skied through the mountains and rugged forests of Norway carrying the King’s son, Prince Haakon, to safety.

-The selected skiers reenact the historic flight on wooden skis and in full period costume along the entire Birkie 55K classic cross-country race course, serving as Birkie Ambassadors, engaging with skiers and spectators along the way.
-The dramatic journey culminates when Inga, the baby Prince, Torstein, and Skervald, ski up Hayward’s snow-covered Main Street amidst cheers from spectators and skiers alike as they make their way to the finish line.
-It is a true celebration of the legacy and tradition of the race.
+The skiers reenact the historic flight on wooden skis and in full period costume along the entire Birkie 54K classic race course, serving as Birkie Ambassadors, engaging with skiers and spectators along the way.
+The dramatic journey culminates when Inga, the baby Prince, Torstein, and Skjervald ski up Main Street amidst cheers from spectators and skiers alike as they make their way to the finish line.

-If you ski as a Warrior or Inga, you will receive credit for completing the race.
+Inga, Torstein, and Skjervald will receive Birkie credit for completing the race.

-Each member of the winning group will also receive a free Birkie or Korte race entry for the following year.
+Each member of the winning group will also receive a free Birkie or Korte race entry for the current year or the following year if they have already registered for 2023.

 “Portraying Skjervald at the Birkie was a wonderful way to celebrate this spectacular race, this beautiful sport, and my Norwegian heritage.
 The warm response and connection with fellow skiers and spectators was far more than I expected.
 I highly recommend others submit their applications to become warriors and Inga – it’s an unforgettable, joyful experience!”